Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: General properties of the SIT model

-In the previous section, we showed that when $s(J_a) < 0$ and $s(A(\mu_1+\rho, a + \gamma x^\infty_s(\rho_s)) ) < 0$, elimination of wild insects may be achieved in finite time by large enough $\overline{\Lambda}$-admissible release rate $\Lambda$.
-In the following, building on the estimation of the basin of attraction of the uncontrolled system \eqref{log_allee} in \Cref{estimation basin of attraction}, we give an upper bound for the release time duration.
+In the previous section, we showed that when $s(J_a) < 0$ and $s(A( a + \gamma x^\infty_s) ) < 0$, elimination of wild insects may be achieved in finite time by large enough $\overline{\Lambda}$-admissible release rates $\Lambda$.
+In the following, building on the estimation of the basin of attraction of the origin of the uncontrolled system \eqref{log_allee} in \Cref{estimation basin of attraction}, we give an upper bound for the release duration $\tau(x_0,x_{s,0})$.

 \begin{theorem} Let $a > 0_n$.
 Assume $D$ is irreducible and that $s(J_a) < 0$, and let $c \gg 0_n$ be a corresponding left (Perron) eigenvector of $J_a$, normalised so that $\min_i c_i = 1$.
-Also assume that $s(A(\mu_1+\rho, a + \gamma x^\infty_s(\rho_s)) )< 0$, and let $\Lambda$ $\overline{\Lambda}$-admissible such that $\Lambda \geq \Lambda^*$, for $\Lambda^*$ defined in \Cref{s(A)><0}.
-Then, for any $x_0, x_{s,0} \in \mathbb{R}^n_+$,
+Also assume that $s\big(A(a + \gamma x^\infty_s)\big)< 0$, and let $\Lambda$ $\overline{\Lambda}$-admissible such that $\Lambda \geq \Lambda^*$, for $\Lambda^*$ defined in \Cref{s(A)><0_chap3}.
+Then, for any $x_0, x_{s,0}\in \mathbb{R}^n_+$,